Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

   `QISKIT CHANGE: end` Jinja-style comments.
 -#}
 ```

+We are careful to not change certain files like Furo's styling files to make it easier to sync our code with theirs.

+In general, we try to keep changes to a minimum because every divergence we make from base Furo increases our maintenance burden.
+Hence we prioritise only making changes that are important to the Qiskit brand.
+If the change would be generally useful to other users of Furo, we try to contribute upstream to the Furo project itself.

+### How to change HTML

 When making changes, use those comments to make clear where and what we changed.
 For example: